pryv/dev-site/source/guides/webhooks.md

 ![Webhook structure in Pryv](/assets/images/webhooks_pryv_1.png)

-1. Your app needs to create a webhook that will notify your web service every time a data change occurs in the stream `Health`.
+1. Your app needs to create a webhook that will notify the doctor's web service every time a data change occurs in the stream `Health`.
 2. Your app must also provide the doctor's service with a `read` access token to retrieve information about the events posted in the stream `Health`.
 3. Ana records her daily number of steps, creating an event on the stream `Health` on the Pryv.io platform.
 4. As new data has been posted in the stream `Health`, the webhook notifies the doctor's service.